vinitkumar/ctci-hackerrank/README.md

 # Cracking the Coding interview

-Solutions to Hackerrank Cracking the Coding Interview problems in Python
+Solutions to all of the Hackerrank Cracking the Coding Interview problems in Python

 ## Data Structures